lfrestrepog/if-docs/website/docs/04-specification/graph.md

 You can describe it in YAML format ([impl](Impl%20(Impact%20YAML).md)) and execute using a command line tool ([Impact Engine](impact-engine.md)) using static input data.

 The flexibility of impact graphs means they can represent a running software application, a user journey, or a campaign - it should be possible to measure anything with an impact graph.
-We call the thing an Impact Graph is measuring an **Impact Subject**.
+We call the thing a Graph is measuring an **Impact Subject**.

 It represents an Ontology of a software system—a graph of all the nested components and sub-components.

-Impact Graph is the core of the Impact Framework.
+A Graph is the core of the Impact Framework.

 ## Structure

-See the [Impl](./impl.md) spec for the latest and complete information regarding the structure of an Impact Graph.
+See the [Impl](./impl.md) spec for the latest and complete information regarding the structure of a Graph.

-In summary, an Impact Graph has a root node containing configuration detailing **how** the graph is computed and a graph node containing details about all the components that make up this impact subject.
+In summary, a Graph has a root node containing configuration detailing **how** the graph is computed and a graph node containing details about all the components that make up this impact subject.

 The graph's leaf nodes (**Components**) represent the components that need impacts calculated, e.g. servers, networking, and devices.